isomerpages/ogp/_about-us/pm/jessendra.md

   - AskGov
 pastProducts: []
 accomplishments:
-  - Successfully launched AskGov 2.0 by bringing numerous agencies aboard
+  - Launched AskGov with 46 agencies and >800k page views within 4 months
-  - Built up the AskGov team by establishing team norms and fostering a vibrant team culture
+  - Defined the long-term vision for AskGov to improve the accessibility of information throughout the government
-  - Encouraging a healthier lifestyle within OGP through our Monday runs
+  - Launched Claimsbot which helped to process 88% of all eligible claims in OGP
 quote: ""
 linkedinId: ""
 ---

 {% include staff.html staff=page color=site.colors.function-colors.pm %}